 Repeated exposure to rhyming activities will help your kids build this important early literacy skill.
 Here are many activity ideas for teaching rhyme to your preschoolers and kindergarteners.

 Why is Rhyming So Important?

 Rhyming is one of the phonological awareness skills that form the foundation for early literacy.
 Phonological awareness is the ability to hear and manipulate different parts (syllables, initial sounds, rhyming parts, phonemes) of spoken words.

 Kids build phonological awareness when they play with words.
 While playing with words, kids begin to hear patterns in spoken language.
 This knowledge then helps them understand how sounds and letters work as they begin to read and write.

 3 Stages of Learning to Rhyme

 There are three stages to mastering the ability to rhyme.
 Understanding these stages will help you teach kids how to rhyme.

-Hearing a Rhyme – With repeated exposer to rhyming books and songs, kids begin to develop the ability to hear the rhyme in spoken language.
+Hearing a Rhyme – With repeated exposure to rhyming books and songs, kids begin to develop the ability to hear the rhyme in spoken language.

 Identifying a Rhyme – Next, kids will start to identify two words that rhyme.

 Producing a Rhyme – The final stage is when kids are able to produce their own examples of rhyming words.

-The good news is that playing with words is fun and exciting for children in preschool, pre-k, and kindergarten.
+The good news is that playing with words and rhyming practice is fun and exciting for children in preschool, pre-k, and kindergarten.
 Rhyming is an especially fun skill to practice and can usually be picked up by kids with repeated exposure.
 Here are some ways that you can help kids hear, identify and then produce rhymes.

 As you read, point out to your kids that some of the words sound the same at the end.
 Soon, they will be able to identify the rhyming words on a page.